-Homestay – You are provided two meals a day (breakfast and dinner) while the IES Abroad Barcelona program is in session.
-Normally, two or three IES Abroad students live with a host family and share a double room.
+Homestay – Normally, two or three IES Abroad students live with a host family and share a double room.
+You are provided two meals a day (breakfast and dinner) while the program is in session.

 Part of making you feel at home in Barcelona is doing our best to help you feel safe and cared for.
-Whether it is an orientation program that makes you feel prepared, house that is well-located and comfortable, or the field trips that take you places off the beaten path—we’re all about our student services.
+Whether it is an orientation program that makes you feel prepared, housing that is well-located and comfortable, or field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

-Redefine the way you live and learn in Barcelona through our cultural events, such as:
+Redefine the way you live and learn in Barcelona through our City DiscoverIES, such as:

-Although your adventure begins in Barcelona, our field trips take you to other great cities around Europe to provide contrast and context for what you are learning in Barcelona.
+Although your adventure begins in Barcelona, our DiscoverIES take you to other great cities in and around Spain.
+DiscoverIES brings you closer to the Barcelonan and Spanish culture through a broad array of activities that merge together the academic insight provided by field trips and the guidance of our faculty.
+They provide contrast and context for what you are learning in Barcelona.

-Discover the nature, history and cultures of the Basque Country; Bilbao and Guggenheim Museum, the picture-book city of San Sebastian, and many charming villages of this unique region in the north of Spain.
+Discover the nature, history, and culture of the Basque Country; Bilbao; and the Guggenheim Museum, the picture-book city of San Sebastian; and many charming villages of this unique region in the north of Spain.